How Vesha's club launch went down in pomp and glamour [Photos]

 Vesha expressed gratitude, hailing the venture as a dream-come-true and thanking everyone who turned up for the launch.

 “Welcome to the grand opening of Chateau 254 Cellar & Gastro Club!
 A dream turned reality, where food, wine, and friends unite.
-To my exclusive invited guests, I am eternally grateful that you graced my occasion with your presence. 🥂 Thank you for being a part of this remarkable journey of flavors and friendship! @chateau254,” Vesha stated.
+To my exclusive invited guests, I am eternally grateful that you graced my occasion with your presence.
+Thank you for being a part of this remarkable journey of flavors and friendship!”
+Vesha stated.

 Pinky Ghelani who was among those in attendance praised the wine collection found at the outlet, noting that it is an ideal spot to share intimate talks with people who matter and hosting celebrations.

-“@veshashaillan congratulations on the opening of the cutest wine bar!
+“Congratulations on the opening of the cutest wine bar!
 I can see so many of us hosting celebrations and sharing intimate talks with people that matter to us.
 The wine selection is amazing and the food was delish and the company was amazing.
-Looking forward to always supporting you @chateau254 Located at The Promenade, Ground Flr on General Mathenge.”
+Looking forward to always supporting you.”
 Pinky wrote.

 Eyewitness?
 Submit your stories now via social or: